Fire Alarm Division

 - Superintendent of Fire Alarm - Dave Robert

 The Nashua Fire Rescue Fire Alarm Division is located at the intersection of Lake Street and Chestnut Streets housed in the second oldest fire house in the city, built in 1901.
 The former Station 2 was refurbished into a state of the art communications and Fire Alarm Office in the fall of 1999.
-The communications center is staffed 24 hours a day by 2 certified Fire Alarm dispatchers.
+The communications center is staffed 24 hours a day by 3 certified Fire Alarm dispatchers.
 The Fire Alarm division is responsible for the review of all fire alarm system plans, inspection of installation and compliance with all building fire alarm systems in the city.
 This division is also responsible for the installation and maintaining of the municipal fire alarm wiring which ties street boxes and master boxes to Fire Alarm.
-The city of Nashua maintains over 835 Fire Alarm Boxes and hundreds of miles of Municipal and Fiber Optic cabling.
+The city of Nashua maintains over 875 Fire Alarm Boxes and hundreds of miles of Municipal and Fiber Optic cabling.

-In 2013 the communications center handled over 29,000 calls for service ranging from general information to reports of building fires.
-Eight full time dispatchers staff the communications center answering more than a dozen different phone lines and monitor over 40 separate radio channels.
+The communications center handles calls for service ranging from general information to reports of building fires.
+Twelve full time dispatchers staff the communications center answering more than a dozen different phone lines and monitor over 40 separate radio channels.
 Nashua is part of the Enhanced 911 system operated out of two call center locations in Laconia and Concord.
 Communications handles all Emergency Medical and Fire call types for the city.